louisbutt338/louisbutt338/README.md

 Currently working on:
 - nFoils: Python toolkit for neutron spectrum analysis using activation foils
-- general postprocessing codes for FISPACT, MCNP, OpenMC
+- general postprocessing and analysis codes for FISPACT, MCNP, OpenMC, SANDY
-- regression methods for nuclear data evaluation, gamma spectroscopy and optimisation

 Affiliations:
 - University of Birmingham